Tallahasseean/medialign/README.md

 ## Features

 - Select a directory containing TV series episodes
-- Fetch episode metadata from IMDB using series ID
+- Fetch episode metadata from TMDB using series ID
 - Extract audio from media files
 - Use speech-to-text to analyze audio content
 - Match audio content with episode descriptions